 Apical Group proactively engages our suppliers to ensure they adopt similar commitments on no deforestation in their businesses.
 During our field visits, we enquire about our suppliers’ future plans for new developments and advise them to conduct relevant assessments on HCV and HCS areas before proceeding with any land clearance.

 Our Management practice is to provide training and recommendations for the mills that source from estates located near HCV and primary forests or other protected areas such as peatlands.

-We incorporate HVC and HCS training in our Shared Value Programme (SVP) workshops and Priority Supplier Engagement Programme (PSEP) visits, conducted at mills that have been prioritised through our Mill Prioritistion Programme, which is an assessment conducted on all new mills that enter our supply chain to evaluate their potential risks.
+We incorporate HCV and HCS training in our Shared Value Programme (SVP) workshops and Priority Supplier Engagement Programme (PSEP) visits, conducted at mills that have been prioritised through our Mill Prioritisation Programme, which is an assessment conducted on all new mills that enter our supply chain to evaluate their potential risks.

 Our goal is to ensure the long-term protection of forests and other important areas by building an integrated forest management plan that integrates the recommendations of HCS, HCV, Special Environmental Impact Assessment (SEIA) and peatland assessments within larger landscape planning.

 We assess all our suppliers annually using The Forest Trust’s Mill Prioritisation Process (MPP) and we conduct spatial analysis on risk of deforestation and encroachment.
 Our analyses are done using these applications – Google Earth, ArcGIS software & Global Forest Watch.
 Satellite imagery is used so we can get detailed activity and overlays of suppliers’ location.
 For example if we find any indication of deforestation activity, it will be cross checked by overlay satellite imagery.